chrislattman/blogging-project/docs/terminal-commands/README.md

 After this stage, the object files are linked with static libraries it depends on, and the end result is either an executable or a library.

-- On Linux and macOS, there is no common file extension for executable files
+- On Linux and macOS, there is no common file extension for executable files, although they are nicknamed "a.out" files
 - On Windows, executables are `.exe` files

 Libraries can either be static or shared: